onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 Given webcam is connected to the computer

-1. Open link with additional GET parameter `?liveness=true`
+1. Open link with additional GET parameter `?faceVideo=true`
 2. Go through the flow to face capture
 3. You should see an intro screen with header "Let’s make sure nobody’s impersonating you"
    - Click "Continue"